 Integrating Business, R&D and IP Activities

 The Mitsubishi Electric Group identifies critical IP-related themes based on its mainstay businesses and important R&D projects, and is also accelerating the globalisation of IP activities by filing patents prior to undertaking business development in emerging countries where an expansion of business opportunities is expected.
-Furthermore, resident officers are assigned to Mitsubishi Electric sites in the United States, Europe and China to take charge of IP activities and strengthen the IP capabilities of business offices, R&D centres and affiliated companies in each country.
+Furthermore, resident officers are assigned to Mitsubishi Electric sites in the United States, Europe, China, and Southeast Asia to take charge of IP activities and strengthen the IP capabilities of business offices, R&D centres, and affiliated companies in each country.
 Through these initiatives, we strive to create a robust global patent network.

 In conjunction with creating a patent network, we are also actively pursuing activities towards acquiring design rights in Japan and overseas, to protect both the functional and design aspects of our technologies.